johanmazoyer/Asterix/source/run_asterix.rst

 If DM#_Generic = True :

+    - DM#_pitch: float, in meter, pitch of the DM (distance between actuators)

     - DM#_Nact1D : int, number of actuator in one of its principal direction.

 If DM#_Generic = False  :

-    - DM#_filename_grid_actu : string, filename of the grid of actuator positions in unit of pupil diameter with (0,0)=center of the pupil
+    - DM#_filename_grid_actu : string, filename of the grid of actuator positions in unit of pupil diameter with (0,0)=center of the pupil.     # This fits must have PITCHV and PITCHH param in the header

     - DM#_filename_active_actu : string, filename to put if not all actuators are active as in the case of circular DM on THD2

 Misregistration parameters: